Children’s Books that Celebrate Black History

 written by Meg Belviso and Pamela Pollack

-This book informs the reader all about Nelson Mandela’s life in an easy, digestible and comprehensive way children can understand.
+This book informs the reader about Nelson Mandela’s life in an easy, digestible, and comprehensive way children can understand.
 This story goes through Nelson’s whole life.
 The reader learns all about his childhood and what made him the man he grew up to be.
-We were taken on his life journey, we learned about him, South Africa and social injustice.
+We were taken on his life journey.
+We learned about him, South Africa, and social injustice.
 It was a fun and informative ride that taught us about this powerhouse of a man who wasn’t afraid to stand up for what was right.

 written by Calvin Alexander Ramesy, and Gwen Strauss Illustrated by Floyd Cooper